andrecoghi/SurveyMonkey/README.md

 ###### Now the application is fully running.
 You can open swagger ui and test it:
-Swagger ui for Question Answers MicroService is here: **http://{host}:8080/question-service/swagger-ui.html** Swagger ui for Survey MicroService is here: **http://{host}:8080/survey-service/swagger-ui.html**
+Swagger ui for Question Answers MicroService is here: **http://{host}:8080/question-service/swagger-ui.html**

+Swagger ui for Survey MicroService is here: **http://{host}:8080/survey-service/swagger-ui.html**

-Some data is saved during start.
+Some data is saved during the start of application in order to make testing easier.